omyshkin/calc_test/README.md

 ## Overview

 This project is a simple calculator that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
-The project includes unit tests to ensure the correctness of these operations.
+These tests help ensure that eval can handle a variety of inputs correctly and raise appropriate errors when necessary.

 ## Features

-- Addition
-- Subtraction
-- Multiplication
+- Basic Operations: Tests simple arithmetic expressions.
+- Large Numbers: Tests for handling large integer calculations.
+- Unary Operations: Tests the handling of unary operators.
+- Octal: Tests for octal representations.
+- Floating Point and Integers: Tests mixed expressions with floats and integers.
-- Division (with error handling for division by zero)
+- Invalid Expressions: Tests to ensure proper error handling for invalid and malformed expressions.
+- Complex Expressions: Tests nested expressions and operator precedence.
+- Overflow Simulation:
+  - 10**1000: Tests a very large exponentiation to ensure the evaluator can handle large numbers.
+  - 10**100 + 10**100: Tests arithmetic operations with large numbers.
+  - 2**100000: This expression tests Python's ability to handle extremely large computations.
+While it won't cause an overflow as in other languages, it can demonstrate performance and resource usage.

 ## Project Structure
 ```